yuliiayorgancioglu/bitbucket/README.md

 myArrayList is an ArrayList of Integer

-remove()
-addNew()
-getMax()
-getMin()
+remove(),
+addNew(),
+getMax(),
+getMin(),
 getAverage()
  // methods for accessing and manipulating the above list

-bollean add()
+bollean add(),
-Object get()
+Object get(),
 bollean contains()
  // methods supported by ArrayList

-Invalid imput for NULL imnpleneted by using "if condition" checking for NULL in add() and addNew() methods Invalid imput for other characters but integers imnpleneted by adding Integer type to the list of parameters in add() and addNew() methods
+* Invalid imput for NULL imnpleneted by using "if condition" checking for NULL in add() and addNew() methods
+* Invalid imput for other characters but integers imnpleneted by adding Integer type to the list of parameters in add() and addNew() methods